java/devjava-content/app/pages/learn/01_tutorial/07_rich_client_apps/02_introduction-javafx-animation.md

 ```

 ### Rotate Transition
-The [RotateTransition](javafxdoc:RotateTransition) creates a rotation animation that spans its `duration`.
+The [RotateTransition](javafxdoc:RotateTransition) creates a rotation animation.
 This is done by updating the `rotate` property of the `Node` at regular interval.
 The angle value is specified in degrees.

 ![RotateTransition](/assets/images/javafx/animation/transition/rotate-example.gif)
 ```java
 Rectangle rectangle = new Rectangle(125, 125, 50, 50);
 rectangle.setFill(Color.GREEN);

 RotateTransition transition = new RotateTransition(Duration.seconds(5), rectangle);
 transition.setFromAngle(0);